jcolag/entropy-arbitrage/2026-05-21-battle-lines.md

  > **SISKO**: Kai Opaka.
 Why would she be here?

 This seems like the third episode in a row treating clear situations like some arcane mystery.
 Gosh, why *would* the Bajoran religious leader want to spend time at the facility nearest the location from which the majority of her religion's supernatural lore derives?
-Like, if you provably found the [Garden of Eden](https://en.wikipedia.org/wiki/Garden_of_Eden) at your local elementary school playground, you're going to expect some prominent Abrahamic religious leaders to show up from time to time.
+Like, if you provably found the {% wiki Garden_of_Eden|Garden of Eden|en %} at your local elementary school playground, you're going to expect some prominent Abrahamic religious leaders to show up from time to time.
 Think that, but *far* more intense.
 It actually surprises me that they don't have constant traffic through the place.

 Also, she seems fun, so maybe pipe down and enjoy the visit?

-Speaking of which, did I point to the late [Camille Saviola](https://en.wikipedia.org/wiki/Camille_Saviola)'s background during the pilot?
+Speaking of which, did I point to the late {% wiki Camille_Saviola|Camille Saviola|en %}'s background during the pilot?

  > **SISKO**: I didn't want to keep you from your duties, Doctor.
  >